newsocialsandra/linkfollower/README.md

 # linkfollower
-This lil’ program opens &amp; reads a webpage, extracts links from it &amp; follows the n:th link from the top.
-The process is repeated a select number of times &amp; then reports the final url found.
+This lil’ program opens and reads a webpage, extracts links from it and follows the n:th link from the top.
+The process is repeated a select number of times and then reports the final url found.

+Written as an assignment for the Coursera course 'Using Python to Access Web Data'